Congress weighs massive stimulus amid coronavirus: What could be in it

 “Our new employment insurance -- an unemployment insurance on steroids -- must have full payment so lost salaries are totally made up for, it must be quick and easy to access, and it must be broad-based," Schumer said.
 “Democrats will ask for that as one of our most important asks because that goes to the people who need help.”

-Fox News’ Brooke Singman and Chad Pergram contributed to this report.
+Fox News’ Gregg Re, Brooke Singman and Chad Pergram contributed to this report.